 First, it safeguards mental freedom.
 You’ll stop pondering every decision.
 Good values often decide for you.

 Secondly, principles lead to satisfaction.
-Most of our values ensue after a painstaking process and a lot of trial and error.
+Most of our values ensue after a painstaking process, as well as trial and error journeys.

 Values can change over time, but they are always there.
 Once you learn how to implement them, you’ll be more satisfied.
 You’ll know that you’ve achieved something by making conscious decisions that work in your life.